inouiw/capacitor-native-google-one-tap-signin/README.md

  * the app or if the user has opt out of One Tap, then the response will indicate that
  * the auto sign-in did not succeed.
  * See https://developers.google.com/identity/gsi/web/guides/features
- * @returns A Promise object that contains 3 properties with promises.
-One resolves only
+ * @returns A Promise object that resolves to an object with isSuccess, success and noSuccess properties.
- * when authentication succeeds, the second on error and the third on success or error.
  */
 tryAutoOrOneTapSignIn()
-  : Promise<{
-    successPromise: Promise<SuccessSignInResult>;
-    noSuccess: Promise<NoSuccessSignInResult>;
-    signInResultOptionPromise: Promise<SignInResultOption>;
+  : Promise<SignInResultOption>;
-  }>;

 /**
  * Tries to show the sign-in UI without trying to auto sign-in the user.
- * @returns A Promise object that contains 3 properties with promises.
-One resolves only
+ * @returns A Promise object that resolves to an object with isSuccess, success and noSuccess properties.
- * when authentication succeeds, the second on error and the third on success or error.
  */
 tryOneTapSignIn()
-  : Promise<{
-    successPromise: Promise<SuccessSignInResult>;
-    noSuccess: Promise<NoSuccessSignInResult>;
-    signInResultOptionPromise: Promise<SignInResultOption>;
+  : Promise<SignInResultOption>;
-  }>;

 /**
  * Tries to auto-sign-in the user without any user interaction needed.
  * If there is a single google account and that account has previously signed into the app,
  * then that user is auto signed in.
 A short popover is displayed during sign-in.
- * @returns A Promise object that contains 3 properties with promises.
-One resolves only
+ * @returns A Promise object that resolves to an object with isSuccess, success and noSuccess properties.
- * when authentication succeeds, the second on error and the third on success or error.
  */
 tryAutoSignIn()
-  : Promise<{
-    successPromise: Promise<SuccessSignInResult>;
-    noSuccess: Promise<NoSuccessSignInResult>;
-    signInResultOptionPromise: Promise<SignInResultOption>;
+  : Promise<SignInResultOption>;
-  }>;

 /**
  * Allows using a custom sign-in button.